LYK-love/LYK-love.github.io/source/_posts/Pipelined-CPU-Design.md

 Note: the register file is used in the two stages: one for <u>reading</u> in ID and one for <u>writing</u> in WB.

-## Requirement2: instructions in different stages can't interfere with one another
+## Requirement: instructions in different stages can't interfere with one another

 Another requirement is that **instructions in different stages of the pipeline can't interfere with one another.**